nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

 That means that our logic script will have to differentiate between those three blocks of the page.
 We'll use some simple if/else logic to tell the page which parts it should show the user, and which it shouldn't, depending on what option the user picks in a dropdown box.
-(We'll code the dropdown box in the next step).
+(We'll code the dropdown box in the next section).

 <div id="div_markdown" style="display:block" markdown="1">